There is no single cost of entering China

 The companies that most consistently misestimate China entry cost make the same error: they price one entry model while implicitly planning another.

-What does it cost to enter China
+What primarily drives cost to enter China

 Entry models and cost profiles